pyvista/pyvista/doc/user-guide/simple.rst

 functions to either wrap a VTK data object in memory or read a VTK or VTK-friendly file format.

 Wrapping a VTK Data Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The wrapping function is under the :mod:`pyvista.utilities` module which is
+The wrapping function :func:`pyvista.wrap` is under the
-usable from the top level of PyVista.
-This allows users to quickly wrap any
+:mod:`pyvista.utilities` module, which is usable from the top level of
+PyVista.
+This allows users to quickly wrap any VTK dataset they have
-VTK dataset they have as a PyVista object:
+as a PyVista object:

 .. code:: python